sc-ventures/cloudbreak-documentation/docs/cb-migrate.md

-### Populate Database with Dump from Original Cloudbreak Instance
+### Populate database with dump from original Cloudbreak instance

 Perform these steps to populate databases with information from the Cloudbreak server.

 **Steps**

-1. Copy the saved database files from [Backup Cloudbreak Database](#backup-cloudbreak-database) to the new Cloudbreak server host.
+1. Copy the saved database files from [Back up Cloudbreak database](#back-up-cloudbreak-database) to the new Cloudbreak server host.

 2. Copy the dump files into the database container with the following commands.
 Modify the location as necessary (The example below assumes that the files are in `/tmp`):